letmehateu/porto/apps/docs/pages/contracts/orchestrator.md

 This makes `preCalls` particularly suited to perform key operations for the user, before the main intent is validated.

-Although we don't enforce any onchain constraints about the contents of a preCall, it is recommended that rpc servers only allow the following calls to be added as preCalls:
+Although we don't enforce any onchain constraints about the contents of a preCall, it is recommended that relays only allow the following calls to be added as preCalls:
 - Authorizing a key (`Account.authorize`)
 - Revoking a key (`Account.revoke`)
 - Setting call permissions on a key (`Account.setCanExecute`)